mmider/cnc_log/pages/issue_002.md

 <iframe src="https://drive.google.com/file/d/1d4ENmxRd_B_HR0jd95IaGf51bLDE56WK/preview" width="640" height="480" allow="autoplay"></iframe>

 and focusing on the y-motors one can see that something is not right with them.
-As they appear to be the culprits, yanking on the x-axis gantry.
+They appear to be the culprits, yanking on the x-axis gantry.

 This led me to examine the y-axis belts on my machine, which revealed that the right one is looser than the left one and even the left one seemed as if it could have benefited from a minor tightening: